pkrcs62/TP-FINANCE-APP/README-DEPLOY.md

-# FinSphere v1.34 — Supabase Deployment Guide
+# TP Finance v3.75 — Supabase Deployment Guide

 This version replaces the Google Sheets/Apps Script backend with a real Postgres database on Supabase and adds separate Investor Mode / Borrower Mode dashboards.
 This guide covers the full path: